From happy customers

 the canyon tour is not wheelchair accessible

-• This attraction is not wheelchair accessible.
+• Upper Antelope Canyon is not wheelchair or stroller accessible.

 Tourist exploring the sunlit Upper Antelope Canyon in the US

-• It can get a little cooler inside the canyon so dress in layers to adjust your clothing to changing conditions within the canyon.
+• It can get a little cooler inside the canyon, so dress in layers to adjust your clothing to changing conditions within the canyon.

 Plan your visit to Upper Antelope Canyon